vzhang90/UFOs/README.md

 ## Summary
 This webpage offers a structured way to organize data, comparable to excel's pivot tables.
 However, a shortcoming of its functionality is that it does not link additional information to each listed UFO sighting.

+Regarding future development, there are two suggestions that could be effective.
+The first is to add a general search filter that can search across all categories and gather any matching data found.
+The second is to improve the filter for specific data, particularly in the city header, which is currently the least accessible compared to the other filters.